This document introduces our product

 F.A.Q. page.

-When you have installed PDFing, you can start receiving spooled-files from OS400.
-You must
+When you have installed PDFing, you can start receiving spooled-files

-first make PDFing "listen" for incoming spooled-files by by clicking on the
+first make PDFing "listen" for incoming spooled-files by by clicking on

 [Start] button.
-You will then see each "progress-box" change colour from red to
+You will then see each "progress-box" change colour

 green.
-If you have not configured and started the email feature, the mail progress-box
+If you have not configured and started the email feature, the

 will not change colour.
-Once started and ready to process spooled-files
+Once started and

 the PDFing window will look (something) like this:

-Then execute the following OS400 commands which first creates a spooled-file,
+Then execute the following OS400 commands which first creates a

 then command

-SNDTCPSPLF sends it to the PC
+sends it to the PC

 running PDFing: